awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 * `-DENABLE_KVS_THREADPOOL` -- Enable the KVS threadpool which is off by default.
 * `-DENABLE_STATS_CALCULATION_CONTROL` -- Enable the runtime control of ICE agent stats calculations.
 * `-DINCREASE_PRECISION_TIMING_LOGS` -- Default ON.
 ON=Use 2 decimals in PROFILE-logs timing.
 OFF=Truncates down to whole ms.
+* `-DPARALLEL_BUILD` -- Build dependencies with multiple cores.
+OFF by default.
+Disabled on Windows.

 These options get propagated to [PIC](https://github.com/awslabs/amazon-kinesis-video-streams-pic):
 * `-DKVS_STACK_SIZE` -- Default stack size for threads created using THREAD_CREATE(), in bytes.